scottstanie/scottstanie.github.io/_posts/2015-05-21-classes-python.md

 # Classes in Python

 First, what is a class?
-A class is simply a logical grouping of data and functions, where the functions are called *methods* of the class.
-They are really a modelling technique used in the organization of programs, which falls under ***object oriented programming (OOP)***.
+A class is simply a logical grouping of data and functions.
+It is really a modelling technique used in the organization of programs, and it is a fundamental part of ***object oriented programming (OOP)***.
-In python, [everything is an **object**](https://pythoninternal.wordpress.com/2014/08/11/everythings-an-object/), and defining a class is defining a blueprint for creating objects.
+Defining a class is defining a blueprint for creating objects, and in python, [everything is an **object**](https://pythoninternal.wordpress.com/2014/08/11/everythings-an-object/).

 ### Object Oriented Terminology